stevecj/phoneItIn/README.md

 ===========
 **A phone number entry helper**

-Note: This project is in its initial development phase and is not yet ready for use in production.

 Phone It In is a very simple North American phone number data entry helper for HTML forms written in JavaScript.
 The idea is to provide useful assistance without getting in the way and